-- Compile ProbABEL from source: Download the source code and unpack (tar -xzf probabel-0.4.3.tar.gz).
+- Compile ProbABEL from source: Download the source code and unpack (tar -xzf probabel-0.4.4.tar.gz).
 Then read the instructions in the doc/INSTALL file.
-The signature files can be used to verify that the files identical to the original and have not been tampered with (e.g. run gpg --verify probabel-0.4.3.tar.gz.asc).
+The signature files can be used to verify that the files identical to the original and have not been tampered with (e.g. run gpg --verify probabel-0.4.4.tar.gz.asc).

 [ stable source code, GPG signature ].

-- Debian Linux packages: ProbABEL has recently been included in Debian 'unstable'.
-We expect it to migrate to 'testing' and hopefully later 'stable'.
+- Debian Linux packages: ProbABEL has recently been included in Debian 'unstable' and 'testing'.
+We aim to have it included in 'stable' as well.
 The ProbABEL page in the Debian Package Tracking System, containing the latest information, can be found here.

 - .deb packages for Ubuntu: If you are running Ubuntu (or one of its derivative distributions like Kubuntu or Linux Mint), take a look at the GenABEL PPA for easy installation of the ProbABEL package.
 Basically it boils down to following these steps: